Java Arrays

 First, you declare an array by specifying the data type of its elements and its name.

-myArray = new int[10]; // Array of 10 integers
+myArray = new int[10]; // Array of 10 integers3.
+Initialization

 You can initialize the array at the time of declaration with specific values.